pipiscrew/timeline/notes/steam.md

 keys :
 * `y` or `u` - in game, opens the chat window.
-* `c` - while holding it and talk transmits to other players what you saying.
+* `c` - while holding it and talk transmits, to other players what you saying.
    * altenrative option is to go Top left - Steam > Settings > Broadcast > Record my microphonem thats is always on, no need to pressing `c`.